Amethyst-Software/small-scripts/README.md

 # Small Scripts
 Various utility scripts that I've written over the years.
+- **Automator/**: Automator workflows written in AppleScript/Bash and intended for the Services or Quick Actions context menus in macOS.
-Smaller scripts written for the Mac's version of the Bash shell are in the Bash directory.
-Larger Bash scripts have their own individual repositories under this GitHub account.
-Scripts found in Automator/ are in AppleScript/Bash, and scripts in Folder Actions/ are in AppleScript.
+- **Bash/**: Smaller scripts written for the Mac's version of the Bash shell.
+(Larger Bash scripts have their own individual repositories under this GitHub account.)
+- **Folder Actions/**: Scripts written in AppleScript and intended for use as Folder Actions in macOS.